 - Liver steatosis

 PXL770 is advancing into Phase 2a development for the treatment of NASH.

 In a Phase 1a study, PXL770 exhibited good safety, tolerance and pharmacokinetics after single administration up to the highest dose tested.

 PXL770 has the potential to be studied in several metabolic disorders, including liver disease, such as NASH.
-Pending the successful outcome of the Phase 1b trial, we anticipate initiating a Phase 2a clinical proof-of-efficacy study in patients with NAFLD/NASH during the second half of 2018.
-This study will include 12 weeks of treatment with a primary end point of change in liver fat mass based on MRI-PDFF.
+Having successfully completed the Phase 1 trials with favorable results, we anticipate initiating a Phase 2a clinical proof-of-efficacy study in patients with NAFLD/NASH in early 2019.
+This study will include 12 weeks of treatment with a primary endpoint of change in liver fat mass based on MRI-PDFF.
 We are also considering additional proof-of-concept studies in other metabolic indications.